 Example 3 (cont'd).
-The materialised version of G would contain the following triples - for conciseness we only show assertional implied triples here, that is triples from the first four rules in Fig. 1.
+The materialised version of G would contain the following triples-for conciseness we only show assertional implied triples here, that is triples from the four leftmost rules in Fig. 1.

 '''

-:joe a :Child; :hasParent :jack;
+:joe a :Child; :hasP :jack; :hasM :jane; :hasP :jane.

-:hasMother :jane; :hasParent :jane.

-: jack a :Parent. : jane a :Mother, :Parent.
+:jack a :Parent. :jane a :Mother, :Parent.

 '''

-Obviously, on a materialised triple store, the query from Ex.
-1 would already return the expected results.
+On a materialised triple store, the query from Ex.
+1 would return the expected results.

-However, when it comes to updating the RDF store in terms of SPARQL 1.1 Update, things become less clear.
+However, in the context of SPARQL 1.1 Update, things become less clear.